This document provides answers to frequently asked questions (FAQs) specific to the 2010-based subnational population projections.

 Table 4 published with the 2010-based SNPP release includes three definitions of state pension age:

-- ‘Broad age groups 3’ using state pension ages under the provisions of the Pensions Acts of 1995 and 2007, ie before the latest change, to be consistent with the originally published 2010-based NPPs.
+‘Broad age groups 3’ using state pension ages under the provisions of the Pensions Acts of 1995 and 2007, that is, before the latest change, to be consistent with the originally published 2010-based NPPs.

 Although they use a different estimate for the base year, the 2010-based subnational projections are consistent with the 2010-based national projections for years 2011 to 2035.
 Across all subnational areas they sum to the national projection for England in terms of population (by single year of age and sex) and components of change (births, deaths, cross-border and international migration).